 ratingCount.
 However, you can also add your values manually to these fields.

 As we mentioned earlier, Schema Templates are useful when you want to add more extensive properties to your Schema.
-We can even create a custom Local Schema Markup and add it to all our web pages.
+By using a Schema Template, you can even create a custom Local Schema Markup and add it to all your web pages.

-award to add one that your Local Business has received.
+award to include an award that your Local Business has received.

 Now, you can validate the code on the Google Rich Results tool for any errors.
 To display the Schema Markup on all pages, click the Display Conditions tab and set the Schema Markup to be added to the Entire Site.